Supasheet.

 COMMENT ON TABLE desk.tasks IS '{

-"tabs": ["comments", "attachments"]
+"tabs": ["comments", "attachments"],

 }';

+tabs filters which related-table tabs appear on the record detail page.
+By default — when tabs is omitted — every one-to-one, one-to-many, and many-to-many relationship Supasheet detects is shown as its own tab alongside the main "Detail" tab.
+Set tabs to a list of relationship names to show only those and hide the rest.
 Each string must match the relationship's name/embed key (the foreign table's PostgREST embed name), not a column or arbitrary label.
 The main "Detail" tab is always shown regardless of this setting.

 Column-level Metadata